17 Brigade (Nigeria)

 The 17 Brigade is a military formation of the Nigerian Army, which was established on 20 February 2018 for internal security duties.

 History

 The 17 Brigade was established in December 2017, but was officially commissioned in February 2018.
 According to Army chief of staff Lieutenant General Tukur Yusuf Buratai, the establishment of the 17 Brigade is part of a wider reorganisation of the Nigerian Army.

 Operations

-In 2018, the 17 Brigade conducted two internal security operations: Operation Sharar Daji and Operation Mesa, against armed banditry.
-In January 2019, the Brigade launched Operation Egwu Eke III in order to complement the other two ongoing operations.
+The Brigade has participated in the following operations: